Mary Waya: As a netball player

+As a netball coach

+She turned her attention to coaching, and later that year stepped into the role of head coach of the Malawi U-20 netball team.

 The Netball Association of Malawi (NAM) held negotiations with the three retired players to try to convince them to return to the Queens.
 On 15 June 2011, the NAM announced that Waya had agreed to return to the national team, along with Queens veterans Esther Nkhoma and Sylvia Mtetemela; Peace Chawinga-Kalua had earlier signed as assistant coach for the team.
 Media reports in Malawi indicated that the return of the three veterans players had caused major tension in the Queens squad, which led Waya to withdraw early from the squad's training camp.